telerik/winforms-docs/scheduler/appointments-and-dialogs/working-with-appointments.md

 * To extend/replace the __Statuses__ collection, use the __AppointmentStatusInfo__ class:

->note Make sure that the IDs of the statues are unique.
+>tip Make sure that the IDs of the statues are unique.
 It is good to add a new status with an ID bigger than the last filled status.

 #### Appointment Status